West Elm

 The Paidge Chair is built on a kiln-dried hardwood frame that provides the structural backbone for both the seat and back.
 Kiln-dried wood is a meaningful baseline at the retail price level, reducing the moisture variability that can cause joints to flex or loosen over time.
 The compact frame dimensions mean there is less cantilever stress on the leg joints than on a larger chair, which generally supports better long-term stability.

-The tapered walnut-tone legs are made from solid wood with a walnut stain or a walnut-finished alternative depending on the specific configuration.
+Available in cone leg (round taper) or tapered leg (square taper), each in Chocolate or Pecan stain.
+Legs are removable.
 They provide good vertical stability and contribute to the overall visual coherence of the mid-century inspired silhouette.
 Leg caps are included and prevent floor scratching on hardwood and tile surfaces.

-The seat cushion uses a foam core with a fixed upholstery cover.
-The density is moderate, providing a firm sit that holds its shape well.
+The seat cushion uses a fiber-wrapped, high-resiliency polyurethane foam core.
+West Elm rates the firmness as Medium — 3 out of 5.
+The back cushion is 100% poly-filled.
 Buyers accustomed to softer cloud-style seating will find the Paidge distinctly firmer, which works well for upright desk use but may feel underwhelming for lounging.
 The foam quality is consistent with West Elm's mid-tier upholstered chairs and can be expected to maintain its profile for two to four years of regular daily use.

 The tight back is a structural choice as much as an aesthetic one.
 By fixing the back upholstery directly to the frame, West Elm eliminates the maintenance issues common to loose-back compact chairs and creates a more predictable long-term appearance.
 The back padding is thinner than the seat, providing contact and light support rather than deep cushioning.
 This suits the chair's dual-role design intent.